-Reference: NOAA UAS Handbook, section 7 - Line Office Administrative Review of UAS Operations.
-NOAA UAS Privacy Policy The proposed UAS operation addresses NOAA's UAS Privacy Policy and does not change or remove any existing obligation of law or policy regarding privacy.
-Federal Cyber Policy The proposed UAS operation addresses Federal Cyber Security and Information Technology Policies.
+NOAA UAS Privacy Policy

+The proposed UAS operation addresses NOAA's UAS Privacy Policy and does not change or remove any existing obligation of law or policy regarding privacy.

+Federal Cyber Policy

+The proposed UAS operation addresses Federal Cyber Security and Information Technology Policies.
 This includes but is not limited to Sec.
 205 of the Cyber Security Information Sharing Act of 2015, OMB Circular A-130, NIST SP 800-37, and NAO 212-13 NOAA Information Technology Security Policy.

+Environmental Compliance

-Environmental Compliance The Line Office has completed all applicable environmental compliance reviews, consultations, and permitting requirements, including, but not limited to, the National Environmental Policy Act, 42 U.S.C. §4321 et. seq; NOAA Administrative Order 216-6A; Endangered Species Act, 16 U.S.C. § 1531 et seq., and Marine Mammal Protection Act, 16 U.S.C. § 1361 et seq.
+The Line Office has completed all applicable environmental compliance reviews, consultations, and permitting requirements, including, but not limited to, the National Environmental Policy Act, 42 U.S.C. §4321 et. seq; NOAA Administrative Order 216-6A; Endangered Species Act, 16 U.S.C. § 1531 et seq., and Marine Mammal Protection Act, 16 U.S.C. § 1361 et seq.
 If applicable, the statement of work addresses any required mitigation measures, best management practices, monitoring, terms and conditions, or other environmental compliance requirements.

-Project Name: UAS Platforms: Project Dates: to Unmanned Systems Executive Oversight Board (UxS EOB) Line Office Representative or designee.
-The has reviewed this UAS operation and approval to proceed with this operation is granted.
-UAS operation and approval to proceed with this operation is granted.
+The Line Office has reviewed this pre-solicitation form and supporting documents.
+Approval to proceed with this acquisition is granted.